You pushed your website live and started driving traffic to key landing pages.

 What is required of me to find a freelancer on your network?

-In a more generic format that you can apply to your page, this might be:
+In a more generic format that you can apply when creating landing pages, this might be:

 What value does our brand offer?